By Briana Iverson

 David and everyone at Hughes Marino is truly committed to helping businesses succeed, and now even more than ever, it is critical to work with trustworthy companies who put your best interests first.
 For more information on what steps your company can take to help mitigate damage during this crisis, reach out to us at any time at firstname.lastname@example.org or 1-844-662-6635 and we will be more than happy to help.
 We are all in this together!

-Briana Iverson is marketing director at Hughes Marino, an award-winning commercial real estate company specializing in tenant representation and building purchases with offices across the nation.
-Contact Briana at 1-844-662-6635 or firstname.lastname@example.org to learn more.
+Briana Iverson is marketing director at Hughes Marino, a global corporate real estate advisory firm that exclusively represents tenants and buyers.
+Contact Briana at 1-844-662-6635 or email@example.com to learn more.